-Reference Title Summary Application date of standard Impact on Group financial report Application date for Group AASB 2009-5 Further Amendments to Australian Accounting Standards arising from the Annual Improvements Project [AASB 5, 8, 101, 107, 117, 118, 136 & 139] The amendments to some Standards result in accounting changes for presentation, recognition or measurement purposes, while some amendments that relate to terminology and editorial changes are expected to have no or minimal effect on accounting.
-The main amendment of relevance to Australian entities is that made to AASB 117 by removing the specific guidance on classifying land as a lease so that only the general guidance remains.
-Assessing land leases based on the general criteria may result in more land leases being classified as finance leases and if so, the type of asset which is to be recorded (intangible v property, plant and equipment) needs to be determined.
-These amendments arise from the issuance of the IASB's Improvements to IFRSs.
-The AASB has issued the amendments to IFRS 2, IAS 38, IFRIC 9 as AASB 2009-4 (refer above).
-1 July 2010 The Group has not yet determined the extent of the impact of the amendments, if any.
-1 July 2010 AASB 2009-7 Amendments to Australian Accounting Standards [AASB 5,7,112,136 & 139 and Interpretation 17] These comprise editorial amendments and are expected to have no major impact on the the requirements of the amended pronouncements.
-1 July 2009 1 July 2009 c) Basis of consolidation
+Reference Title Summary Application date of standard Impact on Group financial report Application date for Group AASB 2009-5 Further Amendments to Australian Accounting Standards arising from the Annual Improvements Project (AASB 5, 8, 101, 107, 117, 118, 136 & 139) The amendments to some Standards result in accounting changes for presentation, recognition or measurement purposes, while some amendments that relate to terminology and editorial changes are expected to have no or minimal effect on accounting except for the following: The amendment to AASB 117 removes the specific guidance on classifying land as a lease so that only the general guidance remains.
+Assessing land leases based on the general criteria may result in more land leases being classified as finance leases and if so, the type of asset which is to be recorded (intangible vs. property, plant and equipment) needs to be determined.
+The amendment to AASB 101 stipulates that the terms of a liability that could result, at anytime, in its settlement by the issuance of equity instruments at the option of the counterparty do not affect its classification.
+The amendment to AASB 107 explicitly states that only expenditure that results in a recognised asset can be classified as a cash flow from investing activities.
+The amendment to AASB 118 provides additional guidance to determine whether an entity is acting as a principal or as an agent.
+The features indicating an entity is acting as a principal are whether the entity: has primary responsibility for providing the goods or service; has inventory risk; has discretion in establishing prices; bears the credit risk.
+The amendment to AASB 136 clarifies that the largest unit permitted for allocating goodwill acquired in a business combination is the operating segment, as defined in IFRS 8 before aggregation for reporting purposes.
+The main change to AASB 139 clarifies that a prepayment option ris considered closely related to the host contract when the exercise price of a prepayment option reimburses the lender up to the approximate present value of lost interest for the remaining term of the host contract.
+The other changes clarify the scope exemption for business combination contracts and provide clarification in relation to accounting for cash flow hedges.
+1 Jan 2010 The Group has not yet determined the extent of the impact of the amendments, if any.
+1 july 2010